shabin5785/Golang_notes/GO_5.md

 the files, so you can use version-control commands to see a dif f of local edits you’ve made or to update to a dif ferent revision

+-If you specif y the u
+flag , go get wi l l ensure that all packages it visits, including dep endencies, are updated to their latest version before being bui lt and instal le d.
+Without that flag , packages that already exist local ly will not be updated.